warncke/immutable-access-control/README.md

 In order to allow access to deleted records specific rules must be set that allow access.

-#### Access control for states

-    accessControl.setRule(['all', 'model:foo:list:published:any:1'])
-    accessControl.setRule(['all', 'model:foo:read:published:any:1'])

-Records can have states that are defined as having had certain defined actions performed on them.

-The most common state is `deleted` which is a special system action but any number of arbitrary actions can be defined on a model which create state conditions that can then be used for access control.

-In the preceding example access control rulees are set that allow all sessions to list and read records for the foo model that are in the `published` state.

-If a record has multiple states then access must be allowed for *all* states in order for access to the record to be allowed.

-For example: with the above rules if a record was both published and deleted then access would not be allowed to a session that lacked the access to view deleted records even if it had the access to view published records.

 #### Access control for scopes